 Often patients may be referred to pelvic floor physical therapist who will work on trigger points, lengthening and loosening the muscles.

-We might prescribe compounded valium suppositories inserted nightly into the vagina or rectum to help relax the muscles of the pelvic floor
+We might prescribe compounded muscle relaxant suppositories inserted nightly into the vagina or rectum to help relax the muscles of the pelvic floor

-In some cases, Botulinum toxin injections will help stop the tightening of the pelvic floor muscles.
+In some cases, medical injections will help stop the tightening of the pelvic floor muscles.

 Congtythamtu Women’s Health is using new innovative low level laser therapy treatment which is proving to have significantly positive results.
 A small study has shown this treatment to be 80% effective for Neuroproliferative Vestibulodynia.
 A low level laser probe is applied directly to the painful areas, treatments are twice weekly for 3 to 8 weeks.
 The procedure is painless.
 Contact us today to schedule a free, in-office consultation to see if laser therapy is right for you.